centaurin/carica-deploy/README.md

 # carica-deploy
-Auto deploy for carica frontend, backend and database
+Auto deploy for carica frontend, backend and proxy-server.